-- Arterial Management The development of signal systems that react to changing traffic conditions and provide coordinated intersection timing along a corridor.
-Arterial management will also include network surveillance capabilities such as detectors and CCTV cameras. - Highway Management The development of systems to monitor freeway traffic flow and roadway conditions, and provide strategies to improve the flow of traffic on the freeway.
+- Surface Street Management The development of signal systems that react to changing traffic conditions and provide coordinated intersection timing along a corridor.
+Arterial management will also include network surveillance capabilities such as detectors and CCTV cameras. - Freeway Management The development of systems to monitor freeway traffic flow and roadway conditions, and provide strategies to improve the flow of traffic on the freeway.
 Includes systems to provide information to travelers on the roadway. - Incident Management The development of systems to provide rapid and effective response to incidents.
-Includes systems to detect and verify incidents, along with coordinated agency response to the incidents. - Transit Management The development of systems to more efficiently manage fleets of transit vehicles.
-Includes systems to provide transit traveler information both pre-trip and during the trip. - Traveler Information The development of systems to provide static and real-time transportation information to travelers. - Emergency Management The development of systems to provide emergency call taking, public safety dispatch, and emergency operations center operations. - Maintenance and Construction Management The development of systems to manage the maintenance of roadways in the Region.
+Includes systems to detect and verify incidents, along with coordinated agency response to the incidents. - Emergency Management The development of systems to provide emergency call taking, public safety dispatch, and EOC operations. - Transit Management The development of systems to more efficiently manage fleets of transit vehicles.
+Includes systems to provide transit traveler information both pre-trip and during the trip. - Traveler Information The development of systems to provide static and real-time transportation information to travelers. - Maintenance and Construction Management The development of systems to manage the maintenance of roadways in the Region.
 Includes the managing of construction and winter maintenance operations. - Archived Data Management The development of systems to collect transportation data for use in non-operational purposes (e.g., planning and research).

-Table 8 identifies the roles and responsibilities of key stakeholders in each of these transportation services.
+Table 9 identifies the roles and responsibilities of key stakeholders in each of these transportation services.

-Table 8 - Lawrence-Douglas County Stakeholder Roles and Responsibilities
+Table 9 - Lawrence-Douglas County Stakeholder Roles and Responsibilities

-Transportation Service Stakeholder Roles/Responsibilities Arterial Management City of Lawrence Operate network surveillance equipment including CCTV cameras and vehicle detection on roadways within the City to facilitate traffic signal operations.
+Transportation Service Stakeholder Roles/Responsibilities Surface Street Management City of Lawrence Operate network surveillance equipment including CCTV cameras and vehicle detection on roadways within the City to facilitate traffic signal operations.
 Operate traffic signal systems within the City.
 Provide signal preemption for emergency vehicles.
 Provide traffic information to travelers through city owned DMS.
 Provide road closures on city owned roadways for flooding and winter weather.
 Provide construction and traffic information reports to regional and private information service providers, as well as the Kansas 511 system.
-Coordinate traffic information with the KDOT TOMC.
-Provide speed monitoring on city owned roadways Municipal Operate network surveillance equipment including CCTV cameras and vehicle detection on roadways within the City to facilitate traffic signal operations.
-Provide road closures on municipality owned roadways for flooding and winter weather.
+Coordinate traffic information with the KDOT TOMC and KTA.
+Provide speed monitoring on city owned roadways Freeway Management KDOT Operate network surveillance equipment including CCTV cameras and vehicle detection on state roadways.
+Operate DMS and HAR for the distribution of traffic information and roadway conditions to travelers on the roadway.
 Provide construction and traffic information reports to regional and private information service providers, as well as the Kansas 511 system.
-Coordinate traffic information with the KDOT TOMC.
-Highway Management KDOT Operate network surveillance equipment including CCTV cameras and vehicle detection on state roadways.
-Operate dynamic message signs and highway advisory radio for the distribution of traffic information and roadway conditions to travelers on the roadway.
-Provide construction and traffic information reports to regional and private information service providers, as well as the Kansas 511 system.
 Coordinate traffic information with the City of Lawrence TOC and KTA.
 KTA Operate network surveillance equipment including CCTV cameras and vehicle detection on the turnpike.
-Operate dynamic message signs for the distribution of traffic information and roadway conditions to travelers on the roadway.
+Operate DMS and HAR for the distribution of traffic information and roadway conditions to travelers on the roadway.
 Collect tolls from agency toll plazas.
 Provide construction and traffic information reports to regional and private information service providers, as well as the Kansas 511 system.
+Coordinate traffic information with the City of Lawrence TOC and KDOT.